plantfoodclock/hugbijbkj/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Bingus

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Binguser
-last_name: Bighetti
+last_name: Bingelli

 # Is this the primary user of the site?
 superuser: true